Purchases made through links earn us a small commission, at no extra cost to you.

 Location: Nabana no Sato is located in the Nagashima Resort in Kuwana City (Mie Prefecture).
 It can easily be visited as a day trip from Nagoya.

-When: The Nabana no Sato winter illumination usually takes place from mid-October to early May.
+When: The Nabana no Sato winter illumination usually takes place from mid-October to late May.

 How to Get to Nabano no Sato from Nagoya: You can get to Nabana no Sato from Nagoya in about 30 minutes using public transportation.
 There are a couple different options to get there, but I took and recommend the direct bus.

 - The easiest (but more expensive way) is to take the direct highway bus from Nagoya Meitetsu Bus Centre to Nabana no Sato.
 The Meitetsu Bus Centre is on the 4th floor and was kind of hard to find, so look for signs and don’t be afraid to ask for directions.
-Here is the English bus schedule on the Meitetsu bus website (use your browser to translate from Japanese).
+Here is the bus schedule on the Meitetsu bus website (use your browser to translate from Japanese).

 - You can also take a Kintetsu or JR train from Nagoya to Nagashima Station in Kuwana, then a direct bus from Kintetsu Nagashima Station to Nabana no Sato.
 The bus operates only during the illumination event.
-Here is the English bus schedule (double check that it’s current).
+See the Kintetsu website for details.

 Opening Hours: Nabana no Sato is typically open from 10:00 am- 9:00 pm, but this can vary depending on the day of the week.
 On some Saturdays, Sundays and special days during the illumination the resort is open until 10:00 pm.
 The lights for the illumination event turn on once it gets dark.

 Accommodations in Nagoya